HISTORIC ROAD

 Blatten-Belalp

-Paid parking is available in the Chienzlichrommu and in the multi-storey car park in Blatten bei Naters.
+Paid parking spaces are available at Chienzlichrommu and the parking garage in Blatten bei Naters.

 www.belalp.ch